-The Colquhoun State Forest is where the Stony Creek Railway Bridge is located.
-A trestle bridge built in 1916 from local timber, which stands 18.6 metres in height and is 274-metres in length and believed to be the largest wooden bridge still standing in Australia.
+Nearby Colquhoun State Forest is where the Stony Creek Railway Bridge is located.
+This trestle bridge, built in 1916 from local timber, stands 18.6 metres in height and is 274-metres in length and is believed to be the largest wooden bridge still standing in Australia.

 More lush rainforests and national parks…

 Further south you’ll find Tarra Bulga National Park and although camping is not permitted in this park it is well worth the visit.
 Here the gullies are alive with ferns, majestic towering ash trees and cascading waterfalls.
 Lyrebirds, currawongs, platypuses, and wallabies are just a few of the birds and animals that inhabit the region – and there are numerous walking and mountain biking trails.